 It’s a situation we all dread finding ourselves in.
 You go for a coffee or a drink after work and put your MacBook in its bag on the floor by your feet.
 When it’s time to leave, you bend down to pick it up, and it’s not there.
 It’s been stolen!

-It might seem like a hopeless situation.
-After all, they could be miles away by now.
-But all is not lost.
-You see, chances are, in that situation, your MacBook was stolen by an opportunist rather than someone who planned their crime carefully.
+It might seem like a hopeless situation, but all is not lost.
+Chances are that your MacBook was stolen by an opportunist rather than someone who planned their crime carefully.
 And opportunists tend to make mistakes, such as not immediately shutting your MacBook down or heading to another coffee shop and logging in to a Wi-Fi network there.
-If they do, Find My Mac can help trace your stolen MacBook.
+If they do, Find My can help trace your stolen MacBook.

 Before we get to how to use Find My Mac, however, you’ll need to set it up.